nasa/Common-Metadata-Repository/search-app/docs/api.md

 The following searches on "alpha", "beta" and "g?mma" individually and returns the collections that contain all these individual words in the keyword fields that are indexed.
-Note: these words don't have to exist in the same keyword field, but they have to exsit as a space(or one of special character delimiter CMR uses) delimited word.
+Note: these words don't have to exist in the same keyword field, but they have to exsit as a space (or one of special character delimiter CMR uses) delimited word.

     curl "%CMR-ENDPOINT%/collections?keyword=alpha%20beta%20g?mma"

 We also support keyword phrase search.
-The following searches on "*alpha beta g?mma*" as a phrase and returns the collections with one or more indexed keyword field values that contain the phrase.
+The following searches on "alpha beta g?mma" as a phrase and returns the collections with one or more indexed keyword field values that contain the phrase.

     curl "%CMR-ENDPOINT%/collections?keyword=\"alpha%20beta%20g?mma\""

 Note: Currently we only support either keyword, or single keyword phrase search.
 We don't support mix of keyword and keyword phrase search and we don't support multiple keyword phrase search.
+These searches like the following will be rejected with error: <error>keyword phrase mixed with keyword, or another keyword-phrase are not supported</error>

+   curl "%CMR-ENDPOINT%/collections?keyword=\"phrase%20one\"%20\"phrase%20two\"" (multipe phrase) curl "%CMR-ENDPOINT%/collections?keyword=\"phrase%20one\"%20\word2" (mix of phrase and word) curl "%CMR-ENDPOINT%/collections?keyword=\"phrase%20one" (missing one \")

+Also \" is reserved for phrase boundary.
+For literal double quotes, use \\\".
+For example, to search for 'alpha "beta" g?mma' phrase, do the following:

+    curl "%CMR-ENDPOINT%/collections?keyword=\"alpha%20\\\"beta\\\"%20g?mma\""

+To search on 'alpha', '"beta"', 'g?mma' individually, do the following:

+    curl "%CMR-ENDPOINT%/collections?keyword=alpha%20\\\"beta\\\"%20g?mma"

 The following fields are indexed for keyword and keyword phrase search: